xapi-project/xs-opam/README.md

-# Opam Repository for Citrix Hypervisor
+# Opam Repository for the XenServer Hypervisor

 [![Build Status](https://github.com/xapi-project/xs-opam/actions/workflows/main.yml/badge.svg)](https://github.com/xapi-project/xs-opam/actions/workflows/main.yml)
 [![LCM Build Status](https://github.com/xapi-project/xs-opam/actions/workflows/lcm.yml/badge.svg)](https://github.com/xapi-project/xs-opam/actions/workflows/lcm.yml)
 [![LCM Scheduled Build Status](https://github.com/xapi-project/xs-opam/actions/workflows/yangtze-lcm.yml/badge.svg)](https://github.com/xapi-project/xs-opam/actions/workflows/yangtze-lcm.yml)
 [![Old LCM Scheduled Build Status](https://github.com/xapi-project/xs-opam/actions/workflows/stockholm-lcm.yml/badge.svg)](https://github.com/xapi-project/xs-opam/actions/workflows/stockholm-lcm.yml)

-This [Opam] repository contains the [OCaml] components of the Citrix Hypervisor toolstack and their upstream dependencies.
+This [Opam] repository contains the [OCaml] components of the XenServer toolstack and their upstream dependencies.
 This is just package metadata (not the actual source code) that tells [Opam] how to download source code, compile, and install packages.

 ## Using this OPAM Repository for Dev Work

-You can add this Git repository as a remote [Opam] repository to your local [Opam] setup in order to install Citrix Hypervisor packages.
+You can add this Git repository as a remote [Opam] repository to your local [Opam] setup in order to install XenServer Hypervisor packages.
 See below for an alternative using Docker when you don't want to use [Opam] natively.
-Please be aware that this is not giving you a working Citrix Hypervisor installation because this depends on other components.
-It is most useful for development outside a build system for the complete Citrix Hypervisor distribution.
+Please be aware that this is not giving you a working XenServer Hypervisor installation because this depends on other components.
+It is most useful for development outside a build system for the complete XenServer Hypervisor distribution.

 ```bash
 opam repo add xs-opam https://github.com/xapi-project/xs-opam.git